 - Diploma in Architecture Distinction (DipArch)

 - National Council of Architectural Registration Boards (NCARB)

 - Fellow of the American Institute of Architects (FAIA)

-Adjaye frequently collaborates with contemporary artists on art and installation projects.
-Examples include The Upper Room, with thirteen paintings by Chris Ofili (2002), Within Reach, a second installation with Ofili in the British pavilion at the Venice Biennale (2003), and the Thyssen-Bornemisza Art for the 21st Century Pavilion that was designed to show a projection work by Olafur Eliasson, Your Black Horizon, at the 2005 Venice Biennale.
-The Upper Room is now in the permanent collection of Tate Britain.
-Adjaye is now collaborating with Okwui Enwezor on the design of the forthcoming 56th Venice Art Biennale.
+Adjaye is known for his frequent collaborations with contemporary artists on installations and exhibitions.
+Most notably, he designed the 56th Venice Art Biennale with curator Okwui Enwezor (2015).
+The Upper Room, featuring thirteen paintings by Chris Ofili (2002), is now part of the permanent collection of Tate Britain.
+Further examples include Within Reach, a second installation with Ofili in the British pavilion at the Venice Biennale (2003) and the Thyssen-Bornemisza Art for the 21st Century Pavilion that was designed to show Your Black Horizon, a projection work by Olafur Eliasson, at the 2005 Venice Biennale.

-The material from Adjaye’s ten-year study of the capital cities of Africa was shown in Urban Africa, an exhibition at the Design Museum, London (2010) and published as African Metropolitan Architecture (New York, 2011, and as Adjaye Africa Architecture, London, 2011).
+Adjaye has held distinguished professorships at the Harvard, Princeton and Yale universities.
+He has also taught at the Royal College of Art, where he had previously studied, and at the Architectural Association School in London.
+The material from his ten-year study of the capital cities of Africa was exhibited as Urban Africa at London’s Design Museum (2010) and published as Adjaye Africa Architecture (Thames & Hudson, 2011).
 He was the artistic director of GEO-graphics: A map of art practices in Africa, past and present, a major exhibition at the Centre for Fine Arts, Brussels (2010).
-The last exhibition of his architectural work, David Adjaye: Output, was held at Gallery MA, Tokyo (2010) and he is now collaborating with Haus der Kunst in Munich and the Art Institute of Chicago on a comprehensive retrospective exhibition, which will open in 2015.
+In 2015, a comprehensive retrospective exhibition of his work to date launched at Haus der Kunst in Munich and the Art Institute of Chicago, and was subsequently shown at the Garage Museum of Contemporary Art in Moscow.